ggun69/cordova-plugin-appaloosa/README.md

 # Apache Cordova Appaloosa Plugin

-This is a plugin to allow you to use Appaloosa SDK to:
+This is a plugin to allow you to use Appaloosa iOS and Android SDK

-  - Check Update and make user to download new version or let him the choice
-  - Use Appaloosa Analytics

 Please refer to the [official repository][repoOfficial] to have more information